Los Frailes Beach is considered the most beautiful beach in Continental Ecuador.

 Playa Prieta, Playa Tortuguita and Playa Los Frailes

 This resort is made up of three beaches: Playa Tortuguita, Playa Prieta and Playa Los Frailes.

-There is also another little crowded viewpoint on the Los Frailes Trail, called Mirador Islote Sucre, where you can take unique photos of the site and enjoy its spectacular view.
+There is also another little crowded viewpoint on the Los Frailes Trail, called Mirador Islote Sucre, where you can see the islet of the same name and Machalilla beach.